maxft10/challenge_project/README.md

 - [urdf](urdf) : a folder with the description of Turtlebot and its sensors
 - [worlds](worlds) : a folder with the different worlds for our project for gazebo usage.
 Each world file is associated with a challenge or a task.

+We will upload videos of our results later.